What is a Boil Water Advisory?

 - Run water softeners through a regeneration cycle.
 Follow the manufacturer’s guidelines specified in the owner’s manual

-- Run drinking water fountains for one minute at the highest flow rate possible
+- Run drinking water fountains and water coolers with direct water connections for at least five minutes at the highest flow rate possible

 - Change refrigerator filters